 Dr. Martin Luther King Jr. also spoke of dreams he’d never see.
 And this week, as we celebrate King’s birthday, his life and his legacy, the Allmans’ “Dreams” remains as powerful and relevant to me as it did when I was that little boy in Asheboro.

 King also dreamed of an America that doesn’t threaten other countries with its military might.
 He dreamed of a United States that’s more about compassion than arrogance, more about reality than delusion.
-Those dreams are the exact opposite of the rhetoric we’ve heard for more than a decade from such popular right-wing extremist politicians as Ted Cruz, Donald Trump, Michele Bachmann, Sarah Palin, Rick Perry, Rick Santorum, and their deranged TV/talk radio cheerleaders Glenn Beck, Sean Hannity, Rush Limbaugh, and Bill O’Reilly.
-The hateful words of those purportedly religious figures come off more like the rantings of an Osama bin Laden than the measured wisdom of a Martin Luther King Jr.
+Those dreams are the exact opposite of the rhetoric we’ve heard for decades from such gaslighting right-wing extremist politicians as Ted Cruz, Donald Trump, Sarah Palin, Marjorie Taylor Greene, Madison Cawthorn, Lauren Boebert and Josh Hawley, as well as their deranged TV, Internet, and talk radio cheerleaders ranging from Glenn Beck, Bill O’Reilly and the late Rush Limbaugh to Sean Hannity, Laura Ingraham, Tucker Carlson and Candace Owens.
+The hateful words of those purportedly religious people come off more like the rantings of an Osama bin Laden than the measured wisdom of a Martin Luther King Jr.

 “Don’t let anybody make you think that God chose America as his divine messianic force to be a sort of policeman of the whole world,” King once warned.
 “God has a way of standing before the nations with judgment and it seems that I can hear God saying to America, ‘You are too arrogant, and if you don’t change your ways, I will rise up and break the backbone of your power…'”

-The specter of racially motivated hate — and hatred of other minority groups — is everywhere today.
-It’s in the faces of those hordes of citizens whose anger over the nation’s first black president is so intense that it can’t be chalked up to mere political differences.
-[Update 2016: It has rarely been so clear than it was in 2014 and 2015, during which we saw police violence against black men become an epidemic yet again, and in the hateful words of GOP presidential candidate Donald Trump and his followers.]
-It’s in the voices of those whose rage at Spanish-speaking brown people in the U.S. is so intense that it can’t be explained away as just opposition to so-called illegal immigration.
-It’s in the smug condescension of those whose fear of homosexuality and women’s bodies is so intense that it can’t simply be attributed to their interpretation of a religious text.
-And it’s in the actions of those whose animosity over a mosque in New York City a few years ago was so intense that it couldn’t have been just concern for national security.
+The specter of racial hatred — and hatred of other marginalized groups — is everywhere today.
+We see it in the faces of the hordes of citizens whose anger over the nation’s first Black president is so intense that it can’t be chalked up to mere political differences.
+[Update 2016: It was rarely so clear than it was in 2014 and 2015, when we saw yet another uptick in police violence against Black men in America, and heard extraordinarily hateful words spewed by a GOP presidential candidate, Donald Trump, and his followers.]
+[Update 2021: That anger and hatred reached yet a new low on January 6, 2021, when violent white supremacists, abetted by Trump, stormed the Capitol in an insurrection the likes of which this nation had never seen.]
+[Update 2022: And we continue to see this hatred in the snarling faces of angry parents whose fear of a bogeyman called Critical Race Theory (CRT) is so intense that they’ve threatened educators across the country merely for trying to teach accurate American history.]
+We hear it in the voices of those whose rage toward Spanish-speaking brown people in the U.S. is so intense that it can’t be explained away as just opposition to so-called illegal immigration.
+We hear it in the smug condescension of those whose fear of homosexuality, gender dysphoria and women’s bodies is so intense that it can’t simply be attributed to their interpretation of a religious text.
+And we see it in the actions of those whose animosity over a mosque in New York City a few years ago was so intense that it couldn’t have been just concern for national security.

 What is national security anyway?
 Is it an America where everyone looks alike and thinks and believes the same things?
-Or is it an America that values diversity and cultural understanding?
-Say what you will, cover it up with whatever veil you choose, but the venom we see every single day in this nation is the exact same racism, xenophobia, and bigotry we saw in the years before civil rights legislation.
+[Update 2022: Is it an America that allows domestic terrorists, in the guise of “patriotism,” to attack our most sacred national building and threaten our democracy?]
+Or is it an America that values democracy, diversity and cultural understanding?
+Say what you will, cover it up with whatever veil you choose, but the venom that we see every single day in this nation is the exact same racism, xenophobia and bigotry that we saw in the years before civil rights legislation.
+[Update 2022: In some cases, it’s much worse.]
 And this must stop or it will kill us all.

 Some people don’t want to hear words like racism and xenophobia.
-Some say those words are overused.
-Some feel that we should choose less “loaded” words to describe the toxic vitriol we hear and see on TV and radio, in the pages and comments sections of news outlets and blogs, and all over social media networks.
-Of course, some of us also don’t much like looking into mirrors, because we fear we’ve grown too fat or too old.
+Some say that those words are overused.
+Some feel that we should choose less “loaded” words to describe the toxic vitriol we hear and see on TV and radio, in the pages and comments sections of news outlets and blogs, and all over social media.
+Of course, some of us also don’t much like looking into mirrors, because we fear that we may have grown too fat or too old.
 Mirrors tell the truth.

 Toward the end of “Dreams,” Gregg Allman wails, “Ah, help me, baby, or this will surely be the end of me.”
 Then he becomes calm again, his warm organ swells accompanying newfound courage in the lyrics: “Pull myself together, put on a new face. / Climb down off the hilltop, get back in the race.”

-That’s what Martin Luther King Jr. taught us: persistence, courage, optimism.
-We can’t survive without them.
+That’s what Dr. Martin Luther King Jr. taught us: persistence, courage, optimism.
+We will not survive without them.